sergio11/threads_swiftui/README.md

 This app is powered by **SwiftUI**, Apple's declarative framework for building modern user interfaces, and follows **Clean Code** principles to ensure scalability, maintainability, and high performance.
 Whether you’re looking to stay updated with the latest trends, share your opinion, or interact with other users, **Threads SwiftUI** is crafted to provide a smooth and enjoyable experience. ✨📱

+I would like to express my sincere gratitude to the [AppStuff](https://www.youtube.com/@appstuff5778) YouTube channel for providing such valuable resources.
+I used one of the channel’s videos as a key learning tool and starting point for developing my Threads app in SwiftUI.
+The tutorial was incredibly helpful in understanding UI development, and it gave me a solid foundation to build upon.
+Since then, I’ve made significant modifications to the app with my own architecture approach and added new features.
+Your content has been a huge inspiration and has played a key role in my progress.
+Thanks again for all the help!

 <p align="center">
   <img src="https://img.shields.io/badge/Swift-FA7343?style=for-the-badge&logo=swift&logoColor=white" />
   <img src="https://img.shields.io/badge/iOS-000000?style=for-the-badge&logo=ios&logoColor=white" />